-As Autumn approaches, elk descend from the high country to montane meadows for the annual breeding season.
-Within the gathering herds, the larger antlered males, weighing up to 1100 pounds (495 kg) and standing five feet (1.5 m) at the shoulder, move nervously among the bands of smaller females.
+Every autumn, elk descend from the high country to montane meadows for the annual breeding season.
+Within the gathering herds, the larger antlered males, now weighing up to 1,100 pounds move nervously among the bands of smaller females.

-Bull elk signal the season of mating with a crescendo of deep, resonant tones that rise rapidly to a high-pitched squeal before dropping to a series of grunts.
-It is this call, or bugle, that gives rise to the term "rut" for the mating season.
-Rut is derived from the Latin word meaning roar.
+Bull elk signal the beginning mating season with a crescendo of deep, resonant tones that rise rapidly to a high-pitched squeal before dropping to a series of grunts.
+The elk bugle gave rise to the term "rut" for the elk mating season.

 The eerie call echoes through the autumn nights and serves to intimidate rival males.
 Mating season is a stressful time for the animal, and the bugle may also act as a physical release of tension.

 Want to hear an elk bugle?
 Click on the sound file below to listen:

 History of Elk in Rocky Mountain National Park

 North American elk, or wapiti, were once plentifulin the Rocky Mountain National Park area.
 As Euro-Americans settled the Estes Valley, they hunted elk intensively, sending much of the meat to market in Denver.
 By 1890 few, if any, elk remained.

 In 1913 and 1914, before the national park's establishment, the Estes Valley Improvement Association and United States Forest Service transplanted 49 elk from Yellowstone National Park to this area.
 Around the same time, an all-out effort began to eliminate predators—including the gray wolf and the grizzly bear.
 The resulting decrease in predators and hands-off management of elk hastened the recovery of Rocky's elk population.
 The population grew to record high numbers in the late 1990's causing deterioration of vegetation and other wildlife communities.